kbase/narrative/docs/testing/integrating-msw.md

 ## Status

 Usage of this library is very new.
-There are some rough edeges.
+There are some rough edges.
 It isn't integrated into the documentation yet.
-There is one workaround in the `mswUtils.js` to patch over a bug (https://github.com/mswjs/msw/issues/694). `mswUtils.js` itself could use some work and documentation, and some of the utility functions are enough and can moved elsewhere.
+There is one workaround in the `mswUtils.js` to patch over a bug (https://github.com/mswjs/msw/issues/694). `mswUtils.js` itself could use some work and documentation, and some of the utility functions are more general than msw usage and can moved elsewhere.

 ## TODO